-- Be applying for a course that specifies in the school admissions policy or admissions guidance that prospective students may use the Alternative Entry Scheme
+- Be applying for a course that specifies on Course Search or in the school admissions policy or admissions guidance that prospective students may use the Alternative Entry Scheme

 - Have been out of compulsory education at school or college for three or more years.

-The scheme involves satisfactory completion of assignments that are designed to enable candidates to demonstrate their skills and understanding in relation to their chosen discipline.
+Candidates will need to successfully complete assignments to demonstrate their skills and understanding in relation to their chosen discipline.
 The scheme also includes tests in English and maths for those who do not meet the relevant requirements.

-The scheme does not apply to candidates who have returned to education and taken three A Levels (or equivalent) within the last three years.
+The scheme is not open to candidates who have returned to education and taken three A-levels (or equivalent) within the last three years.
 In such cases, the application is judged against the standard entry requirements of the course (including the possibility of an alternative offer if the candidate meets eligibility criteria for Access to Leeds).
-The scheme may, however, be used for those who have taken fewer than three A Levels in the last three years and can also apply to those who meet A Level requirements but who lack the minimum requirements for English and/or maths.
+The scheme may, however, be used by those who have taken fewer than three A-levels in the last three years and those who meet A-level requirements but who lack the minimum requirements for English and/or maths.

 The same principles of admission apply to part-time entry; however, this section of the policy identifies key areas where alternative processes and procedures are required for part-time applications.

 The Lifelong Learning Centre manages the admissions process for part-time students.
 All academic decisions are made by admissions tutors/academic staff.
 The roles of admissions tutors and admissions staff are as outlined in the University roles and responsibilities section of this page.